kamranahmedse/aws-cost-cli/readme.md

     -p, --profile [profile]        AWS profile to use (default: "default")

-    -j, --json                     Get the output as JSON -s, --summary                  Get only the summary without service breakdown -t, --text                     Get the output as plain text (no colors / tables)
+    -j, --json                     Get the output as JSON -u, --summary                  Get only the summary without service breakdown -t, --text                     Get the output as plain text (no colors / tables)

     -S, --slack-token [token]      Slack token for the slack message